DimiG/myRP2040/HelloWorld/README.md

 HelloWorld
 ===========
-This project demonstrates how you can use assembly language using a proprietary [SDK][picosdk].
+This program demonstrates how you can use assembly language using a proprietary [SDK][picosdk].

 Program description
 -------------------